Droid00000/Frost/README.md

 ## Introduction

 Frost is a personal Discord bot.
-It handles music, booster roles, snowball fights, and more.
+It handles booster roles, snowball fights, and more.

 ## Installation